farahelsadany/Friendly-Iago/SETUP_INSTRUCTIONS.md

 2. Enable "Developer mode" (toggle in the top right)

-3. Click "Load unpacked" and select the `friendly-lago-extension` folder
+3. Click "Load unpacked" and select the `friendly-iago-extension` folder

-4. The Friendly Lago extension should now appear in your extensions bar! 🦜
+4. The Friendly Iago extension should now appear in your extensions bar! 🦜

 ### 3. Test the Extension

-1. Click on the Friendly Lago icon in your browser toolbar
+1. Click on the Friendly Iago icon in your browser toolbar
 2. Type a test comment like: "This is stupid and you're an idiot"
-3. Click "Check with Friendly Lago"
+3. Click "Check with Friendly Iago"
 4. Watch the AI analyze and provide a kinder alternative! ✨

 ## What's New in This Version